GLENNXV/CS1XA3/project01/README.md

 * Or follow the instructions instead.

 Reference: some code was taken from [StackOverFlow](https://stackoverflow.com/questions/10929453/read-a-file-line-by-line-assigning-the-value-to-a-variable)

+## Backup and Delete / Restore
+Description:
+* Using the read command, prompt the user to choose the method to filter like below, and whether to show just files or both files and directories.
+* List all files in the repo that matches the requirements.
+* The files can be filtered by
+    * Filename extensions
+    * permissions
+    * time modified
+    * whether empty or not
+    * whether hidden or not.
+* Sort by ascii code.

+Execution:
+* execute this feature by entering 'fileFilter' as argument1.
+* Or follow the instructions instead.

+Reference: some code was taken from [StackExchange](https://unix.stackexchange.com/questions/236029/bash-how-do-you-return-file-extensions?rq=1)

 ## File Filter And Sort (Custon Feature 1)
 Description:
 * Using the read command, prompt the user to choose the method to filter like below, and whether to show just files or both files and directories.